Language: German English French

 Contains a queen with fungus and at least eggs

-Contains a queen, fungus and workers
+Contains fungus and ca 30-50 workers

 Acromyrmex sp.
 "Paraguay"

-Added on: 10/31/2008
+Added on: 10/31/08

 Article number: acsp0002